The question of what is and what is not ‘terrorism’ becomes most contentious when it’s not a Muslim doing the killing.

 - First, many Muslims want their religion to be the religion of peace, and they are in complete denial about the content of its texts and the capacity for them to be so easily used to justify terrorism – the Quran, after all, is inerrant, and Mohammed is the perfect man.

-- Second, there are an awful lot of Islamic terror attacks (most victims being other Muslims):
+- Second, there are an awful lot of Islamic terror attacks (many victims being other Muslims):

-Terrorism v Hate Crimes – What’s the Difference
+Terrorism v Hate Crimes v Racism – What’s the Difference

 A lot of incidents where someone has verbally abused or even assaulted a Muslim have been called Hate Crimes.
 We sometimes hear people ask why they are not terrorist attacks.
 It’s usually pretty obvious why not.